-Promote and facilitate a risk-aware culture across the federal government by developing a Federal ERM framework and strategies.
+Promote and facilitate a risk-aware culture across the Federal Government by developing a Federal Enterprise Risk Management (ERM) framework and strategies.

 Promote integrated strategy-setting with performance and cost management practices that are supported by quality data that agencies

 can rely on to manage risk in creating, preserving, and realizing value.
 Drive resource prioritization and allocation by leveraging